Lisbon Astronomical Observatory: History

+Meridian circle in the West wing of the Astronomical Observatory of Lisbon, used for astrometry.
+This optical instrument, which moves only along the meridian (North-South), was used to measure the precise positions of stars and other celestial objects.
+Aperture is 135 mm and focal length is nearly 2 metres.
+Built in 1861 by A. & G. Repsold (Hamburg) and Georg Mërz (Munich).

 D. Pedro V approved the installation of the astronomic observatory in the Tapada, but its construction started on 11 March 1861, during the reign of King Luis I. The King also contributed to the fund, withdrawing money from his personal budget for the project.
 The observatory would have been erected in the Alto da Casa Branca, the locale of the older observatory, but was actually situated in the Alto da Eira Velha.
 Construction work was completed in 1867 and the first observations began at the site between 1867 and 1869.
 The Lisbon Astronomical Observatory was formally established by decree on 6 May 1878.

 Between 1900 and 1901, the observatory participated in the solar parallax campaign, centered on the observations of the asteroid Eros, using a circular meridian measuring instrument to improve the value of the Astronomical unit.
 It also contributed to production of a high-quality catalogue of reference stars; the observatory contributed with data and weight to all 3800 observations used in the catalogue.
 For this work, in 1904, its director César Augusto de Campos Rodrigues (1836-1919), received the Valz Prize, by the French Academy of Sciences in Paris.

 In 1995, the observatory was integrated into the University of Lisbon.
 The first renovations began in the cupola of the rotational tower in 1999.

 From May 2004, the investigation project Fundamentação de Critérios para a Musealização do Observatório Astronómico de Lisboa, financed by FCT (POCTI/HAR/48711/2002) and under the University of Lisbon's Faculty of Sciences and UTL's Faculty of Architecture.